-This webpage is a tool to help inform Florida citizens on how to spot human trafficking and how to report it.
+This webpage is a tool to help inform educators and other Florida citizens on how to spot human trafficking and how to report it.
 Trafficking victims are subjected to force, fraud or coercion for the purpose of sexual exploitation or forced labor.
 Knowing the signs of human trafficking and knowing how to report it may actually save a life from modern day slavery.

 Did you know?